radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 ## Examples

-All of the examples written for RaDEX use the transaction manifest files as well as the new transaction model.
+All of the examples written for LendingApp use the transaction manifest files as well as the new transaction model.

 ### Getting Started